JorgeAndresQuintero/demoSpringBoot/README.md

 Running the application automatically starts a Tomcat server at localhost:8080.
 By trying to connect to the address, the server sends an HTTP GET request that is handled in DemoApplication and returns the index.html file.
 The Javascript file sends HTTP POST and GET requests that save an InfoPoint or retrieve the saved infopoints.

-Call ```java -jar build/libs/demo-0.0.1-SNAPSHOT.jar``` to run.